NickyBleiel/discovery-icp/install.md

 ## Next steps
 {: #next-steps-install}

-Use the {{site.data.keyword.dcp_short}} tool to

-- To learn more about the service first, read the [overview](/docs/services/discovery-icp/index.html#wadex-about).
+- To learn more about the service first, read the [overview](/docs/services/discovery-icp?topic=discovery-icp-wadex-about).
-- To see how it works for yourself, follow the steps in [Getting started](/docs/services/discovery-icp/getting-started.html#gs-api).
+- To see how it works for yourself, follow the steps in [Getting started](/docs/services/discovery-icp?topic=discovery-icp-gs-api).